EdwardLiuyc/StaticMapping/README.md

 - more robust normal estimate for fast icp
 - use glog or other logging lib instead of print macro
 - complete the offset for enu coordinate system
-- faster compiling
-- re-organize the process of caching submaps
 - mrvp using cuda or opencl
 - **supporting multi-lidars**
 - perhaps need a brand-new data type for pointcloud